emissary-ingress/emissary/reference/filter-reference.md

     - name: auth0
 ```

-**Note:** Ambassador will choose the first `FilterPolicy` rule that matches the incoming request.
+**Note:** Ambassador Edge Stack will choose the first `FilterPolicy` rule that matches the incoming request.
 As in the above example, you must list your rules in the order of least to most generic.

 ## Installing self-signed certificates

-The `JWT` and `OAuth2` filters speak to other servers over HTTP or
+The `JWT` and `OAuth2` filters speak to other servers over HTTP or HTTPS.
-HTTPS.
 If those servers are configured to speak HTTPS using a
-self-signed certificate, attempting to talk to them will result in a
-error mentioning `ERR x509: certificate signed by unknown authority`.
+self-signed certificate, attempting to talk to them will result in an error mentioning `ERR x509: certificate signed by unknown authority`.
 You can fix this by installing that self-signed certificate in to the
-Pro container following the standard procedure for Alpine Linux 3.8:
-Copy the certificate to `/usr/local/share/ca-certificates/` and then
-run `update-ca-certificates`.
-Note that the `amb-sidecar` image sets
-`USER 1000`, but that `update-ca-certificates` needs to be run as
+Pro container following the standard procedure for Alpine Linux 3.8: Copy the certificate to `/usr/local/share/ca-certificates/` and then run `update-ca-certificates`.
+Note that the `amb-sidecar` image sets `USER 1000`, but that `update-ca-certificates` needs to be run as root.
-root.

 ```Dockerfile
 FROM quay.io/datawire/ambassador_pro:amb-sidecar-%aproVersion%